juaml/junifer/docs/using/codeless.rst

 ^^^^^^^^^^

 ``preprocess`` is also an optional step, as it might be the case that no pre-processing is needed.
-As we can preform multiple preprocessing steps, it's passed as a list of Preprocessors.
+As we can perform multiple preprocessing steps, it's passed as a list of Preprocessors.
 In the case that pre-processing is needed, each Preprocessord must be configured using the ``kind`` key to specify the Preprocessor to use, and additional keys to pass parameters to the Preprocessor.